Request for Proposals for Biomolecular Simulation Time on Anton

 The Pittsburgh Supercomputing Center (PSC, www.psc.edu) is soliciting proposals for computer time on Anton 2, a special-purpose supercomputer for molecular dynamics (MD) simulation designed by D. E. Shaw Research (DESRES).
 Since late 2016, a 128-node Anton 2 machine has been made available without cost by DESRES for non-commercial research use by universities and other not-for-profit institutions.
 The machine is hosted by PSC.
 In the remainder of this RFP, Anton refers specifically to this Anton 2 machine.

 To qualify for an allocation on Anton, the principal investigator (PI) must be a faculty or staff member at a U.S. academic or non-profit research institution and must have the appropriate level of authority and responsibility to direct the project supported by the allocation.
-A graduate student or postdoctoral researcher may not be a PI, but a qualified advisor may apply for an allocation on her or his behalf.
+International collaborations are allowed, and co-PIs do not need to be associated with U.S. academic or non-profit research institutions.
+Graduate students and postdoctoral researchers may not be PIs, but qualified advisors may apply for allocations on their behalf.
 Researchers with no previous experience with Anton are encouraged to apply.

 Trajectories generated on Anton and all their associated data will be kept private until publication, or up to one year after the end of an Anton allocation, whichever comes first.
 After this embargo period, the trajectories and data will become part of a unique collection of hundreds of long-timescale trajectories that will be made widely available to the research and education communities.
 To this end, investigators must agree to share their trajectories and data no later than one year after the end of the allocation period in which the data were generated.
 Investigators are responsible for ensuring that they comply with the data sharing policies of the agencies funding their research.